 Employees who have been laid off or terminated through no fault of their own may be eligible for unemployment compensation benefits.
 Employees are not eligible to collect unemployment benefits during regularly scheduled breaks in the school year or the summer months if they have employment contracts or reasonable assurance of returning to service.
-Employees with questions about unemployment benefits should contact Business Manager.
+Employees with questions about unemployment benefits should contact the Human Resources office at (254)697-3512.